Podcast Starter Kit: 7 Things You Need in 2023

 High-quality audio is another essential for any podcast.

-At the very least, a good pair of plug-in headphones is a must to hear everything that’s being recorded on your end and on the end of any guests you might have on your show.
+At the very least, a good pair of plug-in headphones is a must to hear everything that one will record on your end and any guests you might have on your show.

 While Bluetooth headphones can work in a pinch, they are not always the most reliable.

-Some of the studio headphones you can look into include Audio-Technica, Sennheiser, Sony WH-1000XM4 Headphones, various Bose noise-canceling headphones, and more.
+Some studio headphones you can look into include Audio-Technica, Sennheiser, Sony WH-1000XM4 Headphones, various Bose noise-canceling headphones, and more.

 6. A Laptop, Computer, Or A Powerful Mobile Phone

-Getting studio-quality audio recordings doesn’t have to be complicated or expensive, but the system it’s recorded on does need to run well.
+Getting studio-quality audio recordings doesn’t have to be complicated or expensive, but the system you record on needs to run well.

 If you’re running Zoom (or one of its alternatives) to record interviews, you’ll need a good laptop or desktop computer with a strong internet connection.